dotlang/language/README.md

 int func1(int y) -> this.member1.func1(y); //delegate calls
 ```

 *Closure*: All anonymous function and classes, have a `this` which will point to a read-only set of local variables in the enclosing method (including input arguments).
+If you need access to the parent class in your anonymous function, define a local variable of appropriate type in the enclosing method.

 ###Enum type